 Give clear deadlines and regularly check in on progress – don’t be afraid to set firm deadlines and if needed, break down larger projects into daily tasks to keep your intern on track.

-Show your intern how to use different productivity tools – remember that your intern is not only learning how to do a new job, but also learning how to work remotely.
+Show your intern how to use different productivity tools – remember that your intern is not only learning how to do a new job, but also learning how to work remotely using remote tools.
 Help out by providing guidance on how to manage their workload.

 4. Introduce your intern to all aspects of your business early on